Previous Releases

 The new functionality is exposed through the User Interface.
 In addition, the User Interface includes numerous improvements to enhance usability and user experience.

-The following additional DARS should be installed on your Participant Node:
+The following additional DARs should be installed on your Participant Node:

 • utility-credential-app-v0-0.2.1